Briggs & Stratton 20700 - 2200 PSI 1.2 GPM Electric Pressure Washer

 Power

-With a 13 amp motor, its axial cam pump delivers a pressure of 2200 PSI (roughly 37 times more than a standard garden hose) and a flow of up to 1.2 GPM (values claimed by the manufacturer), resulting in the Briggs & Stratton 20700's cleaning power of 2640 Cleaning Units.
+Powered by a 13-amp induction motor, its axial cam pump can generate a forceful pressure of 2200 PSI (roughly 37 times that of a standard garden hose) and a flow rate of up to 1.2 GPM (values as per PWMA testing standards).
+When these values are taken together, they yield a cleaning power of 2640 Cleaning Units.

-Since it is an electric pressure washer, the motor of the 20700 is started simply by an ON/OFF switch.
+Being an electric unit, the 20700 easily starts up with the press of an ON/OFF switch, providing seamless operation.
 The unit is ready-to-use with peace of mind, thanks to the included 35 ft GFCI cord.

 Design & Handling

-With its hand truck design and approximate dimensions of D27 x W14 x H32 in, the Briggs & Stratton 20700 provides great mobility.
-The strong welded steel frame assures assembly longevity.
+Enhanced mobility is a key feature of the Briggs & Stratton 20700, thanks to its hand truck design.
+The durable welded steel frame of the assembly ensures its longevity, providing stability and shielding internal components from damage, even in tough conditions.
 The rubber-padded fixed handle adds to the 20700 convenience of transport, while offering a comfortable grip.

 Main Features